actris/data-management-plan/DMP/initial-DMP.md

 The ACCESS unit will suggest a standard that is widely used within the atmospheric domain for providing discovery metadata (likely to be ISO19139/ISO19115).
 The approach towards this will be discussed in more detail during a technical workshop in the end of 2019.

 ![ACTRIS Data Centre elements](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section4/actris-data-center-elements.png)
-Figure x: ACTRIS Data Centre elements
+Figure 5: ACTRIS Data Centre elements

-![Current overview of topical databases](img/section4/overview_of_topical_databases.png) Figure x: Current overview of topical databases (Updates of Figure Figure x: current_overview_topical_databases.png)
+![Current overview of topical databases](img/section4/overview_of_topical_databases.png) Figure 6: Current overview of topical databases (Updates of Figure Figure x: current_overview_topical_databases.png)

 As described in [figure x](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section4/elements_in_the_dataflow.png), ACCESS organizes the level 3 data.
 The collected and generated level 3 datasets will be extended during the implementation phase, and the complete list of variables under implementation is included in Appendix II.
 Details of the level 3 data production in operation is included in [Appendix 9](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-9-list-of-all-level-3-variables).

 #### 4.1.2 In-Situ dataflow and data management

-Max 1 page, including figure.
-Common structure for all units Give and overview of the role and tasks here, not too detailed.
-Refer to workflow annex for details.
-Bullet points to be covered by each unit leader:
-* data submission
-* online, offline, manual automatic
-* Archiving and preservation of  data sets, level 0-2
-* level 0: how and where are these handled/archived?
-Comment on formats.
-* level 1 – level 2 data production: where?
-NF?
-DC+ TC?
-* how are the traceable data measurements now, and potentially in the future (plans for implementation)
-* version control, all levels?
-* what is centralized, what is at NF level etc,
-* Centralised tools, manual tools, automatic tools

-Make use of the concept paper for text: the subsection in section 3.
-Can probably use some from there.

-Add figure, similar to ASC, to easily visualize data flow with main links and tasks for the NF and Unit (including some text, not much).

 The data management of ACTRIS in situ aerosol, cloud, and trace gas variables (listed in Appendix 1) follows a common workflow (see Appendix 3 for details).
 The workflow is separated into 2 branches:
 * **Online observations**: Measurement done directly on sample air stream immediately after sampling, measurement reported by instrument while sample passes through or immediately after.
 Instrument QA by on- and off-site comparisons to standard instruments / primary standards.
 RRT data provision is possible and default.
 * **Offline observations**: Measurement done on sample medium in which sample is collected.
 Sample analysis usually disconnected from sample collection in time and location.
 Sample handling is documented by a series of reports, leading to final data product.
 QA on sample handling (e.g. field blanks) and analysis (e.g. round-robin).
 Rapid delivery for data possible.

 ![ACTRIS In Situ Simplified Workflow](https://folk.nilu.no/~markus/20191001%20ACTRIS%20EBAS%20Data%20Flowchart%20simplified.png)
-Figure x: Simplified workflow of the ACTRIS In Situ data centre unit, focussing on distribution of responsibilities and services to users. *to be updated and simplified*
+Figure 7: Simplified workflow of the ACTRIS In Situ data centre unit, focussing on distribution of responsibilities and services to users. *to be updated and simplified*

 If an offline analysis process has been sufficiently streamlined, it may be described by the online workflow.